JuliaNLSolvers/NLsolve.jl/README.md

 # Related Packages

-* JuMP.jl can also solve non linear equations.
-To reformulate your problem as an optimization problem with non linear constraint, use the set of equations as constraints, and enter 1.0 as the objective function.
+* [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl) can also solve non linear equations.
+Just reformulate your problem as an optimization problem with non linear constraints: use the set of equations as constraints, and enter 1.0 as the objective function.
 JuMP currently supports a number of open-source and commercial solvers.

 # References